dragonoken/simple_nn_for_mnist/README.md

 It was my first time actually using a machine learning framework other than scikit-learn (I have tensorflow, but I haven't used it myself).
 The problem of autograd not working was the biggest problem...

-## Requirements
-You need these modules to run this script(notebook)

-python-mnist
-PyTorch (You can download this via https://pytorch.org/) numpy matplotlib